icb-platform/pulpino/rtl/user_plugin/README.md

 Only sources under `rtl` directory will be part of the SoC.

-Other directories / files can be created on users needs.
-E.g.
+Other directories / files can be created on users needs, e.g.
-- `tb` for IP level testbench sources
+- `tb` for IP level testbench resources

 ## Hierarchy